ZhiQiu976/project-Predictive-Modelling/README.md

 # project-Predictive-Modelling
-Predictive Modelling Group Project: Prediction of Price of paintings
+Predictive Modelling Group Project: Prediction of Price of Paintings